 1-Transitional Primer

-A transitional primer is a primer that allows you to apply water-based paint over oil-based paint.
-For this reason, using a transitional primer is the best way to paint over oil-based paint.
-Apply one coat of transitional primer over the oil-based paint and wait at least 5 hours for it to dry.
-Then, apply two coats of water-based paint, waiting at least 4 hours between coats.
-A transitional primer also helps cover dark colors.
-However, if a transitional primer is not available in your area, you can consider the following alternatives.
+A transition primer is a type of primer that allows water-based paint to adhere to oil-based paint.
+That’s why using a transition primer is one of the best ways to paint over oil-based paint.
+Apply a coat of transition primer and let it dry for at least five hours.
+Then, apply two coats of water-based paint, waiting at least four hours between coats.
+A transition primer also helps cover dark colors.
+However, if a transition primer is not available in your area, consider the following alternatives.

 2-Bonding Primer

-Bonding primer is a specialized primer designed to adhere to hard-to-paint surfaces like oil-based paint, glossy finishes, laminate, or metal.
+A bonding primer is a specialized primer designed to adhere to difficult surfaces such as oil-based paint, glossy finishes, laminate, or metal.
 It creates a strong bond between the surface and the topcoat, eliminating the need for extensive sanding.
-Bonding primers work with both oil-based and water-based paints, making them versatile for various projects.
-It is an effective solution for painting over oil-based paint.
+Bonding primers work with both oil-based and water-based paints, making them a versatile choice for various projects.
+They provide an effective solution for painting over oil-based paint.

 3-Glossy Surface Primer

-A glossy surface primer is designed to help paint adhere to smooth, shiny surfaces like tiles, glass, or glossy paint.
-It provides a strong base, ensuring the paint sticks effectively without flaking.
+A glossy surface primer is designed to help paint adhere to smooth, shiny surfaces like tile, glass, or high-gloss paint.
+It creates a strong base, allowing the paint to stick effectively without peeling.
 This primer eliminates the need for heavy sanding and works well with most types of paint.
-It is one of the methods for painting over oil-based paint.
+It is one of the alternative methods for painting over oil-based paint.

-Sanding creates a slight texture on oil-based paint, helping water-based paint adhere to it.
-However, the sandpaper should be fine to achieve a smooth surface.
-For larger areas, using a sander will make painting over oil-based paint easier.
+Sanding creates a slightly rough texture on oil-based paint, helping water-based paint adhere better.
+However, to maintain a smooth finish, use fine-grit sandpaper.
+For larger areas, consider using a power sander.

 How to Paint Over Oil Based Paint Without Sanding?